The Pomodoro Technique: Boosting Homework Productivity

 Can I adjust the 25-minute interval for my attention span?

 Absolutely.
 While the traditional Pomodoro Technique uses strict 25-minute work intervals, adapting to your attention span often produces better results.
 Beginners or students with ADHD may start with 15-minute intervals and work up.
 Advanced students can extend to 35 or 45 minutes.
 The key principle that must be preserved regardless of interval length is the mandatory break between sessions.
-Without real breaks, the method loses its cognitive recovery benefit and the performance boost disappears.
-Start where you are, not where you think you should be.

 What are the best apps for the Pomodoro Technique?